censorship-no-archive/ceno1/doc/threatModel.md

   * Confidentiality
   * Integrity
   * Causality Preservation
-  * Sender and (once channel established) Recipient Anonymity
+  * Sender and, once the channel has been established,  Recipient Anonymity
   * No shared secrets needed
   * No service provider required
   * Asynchronicity